kubu4/paper_oly_gbs/methods.md

 Size/Age?

-Thirty two oysters from each population were shucked into 1.5mL snap cap tubes and stored at -80C.
+Thirty-six oysters from each population were shucked into 1.5mL snap cap tubes and stored at -80C.

 Sample Preparation and Sequencing